panikajo/Steam-Bulk-Card-Buyer/README.md

 - **Q: Why does a purchase show "Failure"?**
 - **A:** If a purchase fails, someone else probably bought the card before you were able to, or you don't have enough funds in your Steam Wallet.

+## Major Changes in 3.0.0

+- Now a platform-independent user script instead of a Chrome extension
+- More verbose failure messages

 ## Major Changes in 2.0.0